-The United Way ALICE Report for Louisiana is a comprehensive research-based tool designed to help policymakers navigate decisions impacting the economic vitality of hard-working Louisiana families.
+The ALICE Reports for Louisiana is a comprehensive research-based tool designed to help policymakers navigate decisions impacting the economic vitality of hard-working Louisiana families.

-To access the full report, state interactive map and parish resources, click here.
+To access the full report, state interactive parish map and parish resources, click here.

 ALICE, which stands for Asset Limited, Income Constrained, Employed, gives a name to a large population of hard-working residents who work at low-paying jobs, have little or no savings, and are one emergency from falling into poverty.

-The United Way ALICE Report provides new measures based on income levels and expenses that show how many Louisiana workers are struggling financially and why.
+The ALICE Reports for Louisiana provides new measures based on income levels and expenses that show how many Louisiana workers are struggling financially and why.
 This groundbreaking study features statewide and hyperlocal data, including district level information on poverty levels, housing affordability, and number of ALICE households.

 Join the dialogue on social media: #MeetALICE #ALICELA #IamALICE

-This United Way ALICE Report for Louisiana is made possible by generous corporate support from the Entergy Corporation as our lead Louisiana sponsor and JPMorgan Chase as a Louisiana Friend of ALICE.
+This ALICE Report for Louisiana is made possible by generous corporate support from the Entergy Corporation as our lead Louisiana sponsor.